 What Are Countersink Holes?

-Countersink holes are conical recesses machined or formed at the opening of a drilled hole.
-Their primary function is to allow a countersunk fastener, typically a flat-head screw or rivet, to sit flush with or slightly below the surface of a part.
-This flush fit reduces protrusions, improves assembly clearance, and creates a consistent surface finish.
+Countersink holes are conical recesses created at the opening of a drilled hole, designed so that a countersunk fastener—typically a flat-head screw or rivet—sits flush with or slightly below the surface.
+This flush fit is important for reducing protrusions, improving assembly clearance, and achieving a consistent surface finish.

 Common Standard Angles

-Standard countersink angles are well defined in fastener and machining standards.
+Standard countersink angles are defined in fastener and machining specifications:

-- 82°: predominant in ANSI and imperial systems (common in North America).
+- 82°: Common in ANSI and imperial systems (widely used in North America).

-- 90°: standard in ISO and metric systems (widely used globally).
+- 90°: Standard in ISO and metric systems (used globally).

-- 100°: frequently specified for aerospace rivets and thin-sheet applications.
+- 100°: Often used for aerospace rivets or thin-sheet applications.

 Countersink vs. Counterbore